felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/troubleshooting-failed-orders.md

 position: 1
 layout: documentation
 meta:
-  title: Connect iKentoo to HubRise - Troubleshooting Failed Orders
+  title: Troubleshooting Failed Orders - iKentoo by Lightspeed
-  description: Description of the typical reasons why orders are not correctly sent to iKentoo, some troubleshooting strategies and how to fix the issues.
+  description: Typical reasons why orders are not correctly sent to iKentoo, some troubleshooting strategies and how to fix the issues.
 ---

 There might be different reasons why an order is not successfully transferred to your iKentoo EPOS.
 In this page, we discuss some of the typical cases.